jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/faq/general.md

 through previously defined channels to terminate the contract.

-## Can the contract be canceled at anytime?
+## Can the contract be canceled at any time?

 You can cancel your contract
 at any time after the fourth month.